 You’re not going to a club or party, so don’t wear seven-inch pumps or a glittery tightfitting dress.
 It’s an audition, so dress appropriately for it.
 Dress comfortably, but don’t wear baggy clothes.
 Wear an appropriate attire that reflects your personality and not that of the character you are auditioning for.
 A pair of nice jeans and a semiformal top with a pair of block heels for ladies and leather shoes for gents will do.

 It doesn’t matter what kind of audition you’re going to, it’s always on a first-come-first-serve policy.
 So if you want to ace your auditions, show up early.
 That way, you’ll be one of the first performers to finish and get rid of the anxiety sooner.
 Plus, musical directors just had their morning coffee then, meaning they haven’t seen a lot of auditions yet that can potentially irk them.
 Showing up early gives you a better chance of hearing a sensible critic with a calm tone.

 Making a good and lasting first impression is the key.
 Always remember this as you prepare for a musical theater audition.
 Even when you are terrified, act like you are not.
 You’ve prepared for the big day, so slouching is definitely not the best way to show your efforts.
 Act confident.
 Walk into the audition with a big smile, use hand gestures when singing, and keep a good standing posture.

 Every actor has bad days and good days.
 Oscar-winning actress Meryl Streep once said that she was turned away from an audition for being “too ugly.”
 The industry is often a cruel and cutthroat one, so you don’t need to beat yourself up when things don’t go your way.

 But you see, auditions are just another obstacle you need to face.
-After each audition, an actor has to move on and look for as many more auditions to join.
+After each audition, an actor has to move on and look for as many more Musical Theater Audition to join.